 Somewhere in the land that’s decked with tea plantations and wild forests, the local community put up a jubilant spectacle of tradition and culture.
-The Assamese celebrate a festival known as Bihu, between every farming season, especially for their lands.
-You know how they say that communities staying in close proximity to nature tend to form a unique bond with mother nature, right?
+The Assamese celebrate a festival known as Bihu between every farming season, especially for their lands.
+You know how they say that communities staying in close proximity to nature tend to form a unique bond with Mother Nature, right?
 The farmers in Assam tend to embody that expression in the sincerest way possible.
 If anything, the Bihu celebration is their way of showing appreciation to the land, which only goes on to affirm their close association to it.

-You must’ve heard about how a peacock dances during the rain to convey its happiness for the arrival of monsoon, right?
+You must’ve heard about how a peacock dances during the rain to convey its happiness for the arrival of the monsoon, right?
 In the same way, the Assamese agrarian community also put up a festival to celebrate the changing seasons.
 Here are a few features of the festivals.

-Everyday is focused on a different aspect for expressing their gratitude.
+Every day is focused on a different aspect for expressing their gratitude.
 For instance, there’s washing of the cattle, seeking blessings from elders, visiting relatives and making resolutions.

 Most of the locals know the traditional Bihu dance and break out into a dance.
 These smaller gatherings happen in their backyards of locals and even paddy fields, with loud traditional songs being played in the background.

-Grilled fish, pork, duck meat are dishes that you must try during this time.
+Grilled fish, pork, and duck meat are dishes that you must try during this time.
 One of the most fascinating parts about this whole culinary experience is that everything served is made of natural ingredients, including your plate.

 One thing which we find absolutely delightful is the simplicity and charm of pastoral living, seen in the Bihu folk dance.
 The simple steps can be picked up by anyone who attends a small community party in the village.
-A bihu song is a narration of a story happening in the village.
+A Bihu song is a narration of a story happening in the village.
 For that matter, it could be a simple story about a traditional activity or even a love story.
-The theme of many songs are based on romance and some are flirtatious in nature too.
+The theme of many songs are based on romance and some are flirtatious in nature too!

 If you watch a formal performance of the dance by professionals, it would be different from the ones that take place in villages.
 For a formal dance, young men and women are dressed in complete attire, maintain right posture and align their steps.
 These professional dances happen when they are organised by the tourism committee or a club.

 The women wear colorful flowers pinned neatly to their hair.
-Dancers move to the tunes of traditional music instruments like pepa, dhol and Gagona, played during the performance.
+Dancers move to the tunes of traditional music instruments like pepa, dhol and gogona, played during the performance.
 This traditional dance that started in the villages of Assam also made it to the 2012 London Olympics!